 Relative estimation, using story points, has proven itself superior to traditional time-guessing approaches.
 Common approaches to creating story point estimates, notably planning poker, aren’t great at getting the whole team involved in the conversation.
 Usually, only the outliers participate.
-This article describes a better approach, which Agile Learning Labs has been using with our clients for over a decade.
+This article describes a better approach, which we have been using with our clients for over a decade.

 How To Start